 Broadway Malyan has been selected as the firm to design the new terminal, after a global competition was held between five of the world’s leading architectural firms.
 The firm was selected because of their creative thinking and cutting-edge design.

 The 170,000-square-foot terminal is nicknamed the ‘Crown of Miami’ because of its distinct shape.
 The design evokes the points of the symbolic headgear when viewed from the water; the ‘M’ of Miami when viewed from the east or western approaches; and a sense of waves rising or ships passing when viewed from the terminal side.
 At night, the terminal’s facade will be lit ensuring that the building makes a striking impression and providing a dynamic addition to the PortMiami landscape.

 The new terminal will not be the only addition for Royal Caribbean in the coming year.
 The company has committed to add a 20,000-square-foot Innovation Lab to its corporate headquarters located at PortMiami.
 The Innovation Lab will continue to generate Royal Caribbean’s industry-leading, innovative vessels.

 Currently, PortMiami welcomes approximately 750,000 Royal Caribbean passengers annually, representing about 15 percent of its overall passenger traffic.
-Once the new cruise terminal is completed, it is anticipated that Royal Caribbean will generate at least 1.8 million passengers at PortMiami – representing no less than 30 percent of the port’s projected passenger traffic.
+Once the new cruise terminal is completed, it is anticipated that the line will generate at least 1.8 million passengers at PortMiami – representing no less than 30 percent of the port’s projected passenger traffic.